pjbaioni/neural-net/README.md

 Development is still ongoing, at the moment of writing:

-The repo contains 3 directories:
+The repo contains 4 directories:
  - data, containing input data, output data, plots and gnuplot script to generate them
+ - doc, containing some documentation of the code and of the adopted mathematical methodology
  - include, containing header files which have to been included, among which Optimizers.hpp, that holds the full implementation of the optimizers, since they are class templates